microsoft/service-fabric-observer/README.md

 In this iteration of the project, we have designed Observers that can be configured by users to monitor the machine-level side effects of an App (defined as a collection of Service Fabric services).
-The user-controlled, App-focused functionality is primarily encapsulated in the **AppObserver**, which observes, records and reports real-time CPU, Memory, Disk IO, and active port count as defined by the user in a Data configuration file (JSON, App array objects).
+The user-controlled, App-focused functionality is primarily encapsulated in **AppObserver**, which observes, records and reports on real-time CPU, Memory, Disk, active and ephemeral TCP port counts as defined by the user in a Data configuration file (JSON, App array objects).
 Likewise, there are the easily-configurable, App-focused **NetworkObserver** and  **DiskObserver**.
 You can learn a lot more about the set of existing observers further down this relatively long readme...\
 \
 For the most part, **we focus on both the state of the system surrounding a Service Fabric app and the specific side effects of